snowe36/ai-struct-drugabbility/README.md

 | TEM-1 horn | 0/18 | **0.00** | 6/6 catalytic | 8.77 |
 | KRAS switch-II | 19/26 | **4.07** | 3/16 nucleotide | 1.04 |

 TEM-1: the horn lining is buried hydrophobic core, not the Ω-loop.
 Savard/Gagné μs–ms exchange is at the Ω-loop and active-site vicinity.
-Low cryptic enrichment is a result — NMR dynamics are a prior for *motion*, not a pocket oracle.
+Low cryptic enrichment is a result — NMR dynamics are a prior for *motion*, not a pocket oracle. **RelaxDB-CPMG has no TEM-1 entry.** The Kern 2026 `BLAC_CPMG` sequence is Mtb BlaC (`P9WKD3`), not TEM-1 (`P62593`).
+Those labels are not mapped onto `1BTL`/`1PZO`.

 KRAS: switch-I/II carry the published μs–ms signal **and** line the sotorasib site.
-Enrichment here is the expected positive control for the same question.
+Enrichment here is the expected positive control for the same question. `--prior relaxdb` replaces the conservative YAML subset with the official KRAS_CPMG X/Y set (58 residues, including the P-loop).

-Matched-site volumes (protein conformation only; ligand atoms are not in the distance field): TEM-1 apo `1BTL` 1561 Å³ / holo `1PZO` 1161 Å³; KRAS apo `5V9U` 909 Å³ / holo `6OIM` 602 Å³.
-Holo is not automatically “more open.”
-Clearance at the TEM-1 horn seeds does increase (3.45 → 4.02 Å).
+Headline geometry is **seed clearance**, not matched-site volume.
+Detector `0.2.0`: holo can be scored with the ligand **excluded** from the distance field (default; protein conformation) or **included** (ligand-occupied void).
+TEM-1 horn clearance still rises apo → holo (3.45 → 4.02 Å) in exclude mode; volume is not the claim.

 <p align="center">
   <img src="out/figures/fig4_overlap_enrichment.png" alt="NMR enrichment in cryptic lining vs catalytic/nucleotide control" width="720"/>
 </p>

 <p align="center"><em>Figure 4.
-Enrichment of literature NMR-exchange residues in the cryptic lining versus the catalytic (TEM-1) or nucleotide (KRAS) site.
-Prior = curated labels, not Dyna-1 weights.</em></p>
+Enrichment of NMR-timescale residues in the cryptic lining versus the catalytic (TEM-1) or nucleotide (KRAS) site.
+Demo figure: literature prior.
+Caption every campaign figure as Dyna-1 vs literature when Dyna-1 scores exist; otherwise name the prior (literature or RelaxDB-CPMG).</em></p>

 <p align="center">
   <img src="out/figures/fig_tem1_horn_apo_holo.png" alt="TEM-1 matched-site volume apo vs holo" width="320"/>